After having such a great vipassana experience at the Bali Usada Tapa Brata Meditation Retreat

-The retreat was held at the Buddhist monastery near Singaraja in North Bali, a beautiful location atop a hill overlooking the coastline with some amazing energy; a pretty spectacular spot to practice mindfulness and have an introspective journey.
-Upon registering as retreat participants we were given a book of Sayadaw U Tejaniya’s teachings, which we were supposed to read during the retreat.
+The retreat was held at the Buddhist monastery near Singaraja in North Bali, a beautiful location atop a hill overlooking the coastline with some amazing energy.
+Upon registering as retreat participants we were given a book of Sayadaw U Tejaniya’s teachings, which we were expected to read during the retreat.
 Right then, I knew this wasn’t going to be the average vipassana.
-(The term Sayadaw is Burmese for senior monk or abbot of a monastery, often referring to influential teachers of the Buddhist Dhamma and also important meditation practitioners.)
+(The term 'Sayadaw' is Burmese for senior monk or abbot of a monastery, often referring to influential teachers of the Buddhist Dhamma and also important meditation practitioners.)

 , one of which is no food after noon when studying.)
 The rest of the time we were left to our own devices.
 We were expected to spend a good amount of time meditating and of course we were expected to read the teachings, but there were no specific requirements.
 This is what I am calling a ‘vipassana lite’!

 Regardless of light or heavy, the experience at the Brahma Vihara Arama was thought provoking, educational, stimulating, and certainly insightful, with teachings that were inspiring, challenging and fascinating.
 The teachings of Sayadaw U Tejaniya are all about knowing the mind and recognizing how the mind works, thinks, and operates.